rawitat/gtypist_lessons/programming_quotes.typ

  :stupidity.

 *:OTM_3
-I:Donald E. Knuth
+I:[3] Donald E. Knuth
 S:You're bound to be unhappy if you optimize everything.

 *:OTM_4
-I:Steve McConnell
+I:[4] Steve McConnell
 S:The big optimizations come from refining the high-level design, not the :individual routines.

 *:OTM_5
-I:Christer Ericson
+I:[5] Christer Ericson
 S:Premature optimization, that's like a sneeze.
  :Premature abstraction is like ebola; it makes my eyes bleed.

 *:OTM_6
-I:Elements of Programming Style, Kernighan & Plauger S:Let your compiler do the simple optimizations.
+I:[6] Elements of Programming Style, Kernighan & Plauger S:Let your compiler do the simple optimizations.

 *:OTM_7
-I:The Art of Unix Programming, Eric Raymond
+I:[7] The Art of Unix Programming, Eric Raymond
 S:Rule of Optimization:
  :Prototype before polishing.
 Get it working before you optimize it.

 *:OTM_8
-I:The Art of Unix Programming, Eric Raymond
-S:Rushing to optimize before the bottlenecks are known may be the only error to :have ruined more designs than feature creep.
+I:[8] The Art of Unix Programming, Eric Raymond S:Rushing to optimize before the bottlenecks are known may be the only error to :have ruined more designs than feature creep.
 From tortured code to incomprehen- :sible data layouts, the results of obsessing about speed or memory or disk usage